Lemoncode/blog-post-loading-indicator-demos/01 Implementation/Readme.md

   document.getElementById('root'));
 ```

-- Let's jump now to the place where we are making a fetch call, let's wrap
+- Let's jump now to the place where we are making a fetch call, we will wrap
   the fetch call with a _trackPromise_ method.

 First we will add the import to the react promise tracker library